 - A study that examines the effects of extended nutrition education after transplant

 Intravenous Immunoglobulin (IVIG) for Highly Sensitized Patients

 Patients with high levels of “anti-donor” antibodies often have very high rejection rates after transplant.
 This is especially true in kidney transplant.

 Rejection risks are very high for a patient whose immune system has been exposed to “non-self” human leukocyte antigens (HLA).
 Exposure to HLAs may occur in a number of ways, including prior organ transplant or blood transfusions.

 Seattle Children’s is now using intravenous immunoglobulin (IVIG) to increase a highly sensitized patient’s chance of successful transplant.
 IVIG is a new immune-modulating therapy that can reduce high antibody levels and improve transplant rates.
 IVIG helps by modifying the immune system rather than suppressing it.

-IVIG is given while a highly sensitized patient waits for transplant, with the goal of decreasing his overall level of sensitization, and thus increasing the possibility that a donor kidney would be acceptable to his immune system.
+IVIG is given while a highly sensitized patient waits for transplant, with the goal of decreasing their overall level of sensitization and thus increasing the possibility that a donor kidney would be acceptable to their immune system.

 In a recent Cedars-Sinai Medical Center study, successful transplant rates for patients given IVIG were more than double that for a placebo group.
 For patients who had had a previous transplant, the IVIG group’s successful transplant rate was triple that of patients on placebo.